 Department Admission Requirements

+Core courses within the department form a seven-quarter curriculum designed to start autumn quarter of the junior year.
+Students take a sequence of seven studios, other sequential skills-based courses, theory courses, and directed electives.
 Admission is competitive.
-Completion of the above requirements does not guarantee admission.
+Completion of the requirements listed below does not guarantee admission.
 Admission is based on academic record, a portfolio of creative work, three letters of recommendation, and other application materials.
-Contact the department for application materials and detailed information on admission, prerequisites, and required coursework.
+Refer to the department’s website, http://larchwp.be.washington.edu/ to select “undergraduate program” link from the “admissions” bar for application materials and detailed information on admission, prerequisites, and required coursework.

 Student Outcomes and Opportunities